Skip to main content

 Egypt

-The «Famine Stela» testifies that during a period of social distress, Pharaoh Djoser [3rd Dynasty] ordered immediate sacrifices to be brought to Khnum.
-(2004РакИВ:158).
-This inscription, apparently made during the Ptolemaic era, records the Egyptians' attentive attitude toward dreams.
+As the Egyptians believed, «the gods also communicated their will to people in dreams» (2021МюллерМ:208).
+The «Famine Stela» testifies to this attentive attitude; it records that during a period of social distress, Pharaoh Djoser (3rd Dynasty) ordered immediate sacrifices to be brought to Khnum after a divine communication (2004РакИВ:158).
+Although this inscription was likely made during the Ptolemaic era, it reflects a long-standing tradition of valuing dreams.

-In the «Prophecies of Neferti» (reign of Amenemhet I, 12th Dynasty) contain an indication of a prophetic dream: «Risen as god, hear what I tell you, That you may rule the land, govern the shores, Increase well-being!» (2006LichtheimM:1.136).
+Literary and prophetic texts also emphasize this phenomenon.
+In the «Tale of the Eloquent Peasant» (Middle Kingdom), it is noted that «it is the sleeper who sees the dream» (2006LichtheimM:1.178).
+Similarly, the «Prophecies of Neferti» (12th Dynasty) contain indications of a prophetic dream: «Risen as god, hear what I tell you, that you may rule the land, govern the shores, increase well-being!» (2006LichtheimM:1.136).

-In Egypt, since the 12th Dynasty, the staff of the «Houses of Life» (Pr-ʿnḫ), where magic, medicine, and divination were studied, were engaged in compiling manuals that systematically recorded correspondences between dreams and the events they foretold (1951GarnotJSF).
-The Egyptians had specialists in dream interpretation, and Diodorus reported that above the library of the Ramesseum there was an inscription: «The Place of Healing for the Soul» (1972El-AssalG).
+To manage these divine messages, the staff of the «Houses of Life» (Pr-ʿnḫ) — where magic, medicine, and divination were studied — began compiling manuals as early as the 12th Dynasty.
+These manuals systematically recorded correspondences between dreams and the events they foretold (1951GarnotJSF).
+Egypt possessed specialized dream interpreters, and Diodorus later reported that the library of the Ramesseum bore the inscription: «The Place of Healing for the Soul» (1972El-AssalG).
+A primary example of such scholarship is the «Papyrus Chester Beatty III» (BM 10683), which contains a «Dream Book» providing detailed interpretations (1935GardinerAH:9).

 9 The chief of the butlers then told his dream to Joseph, and said to him, In my dream, behold, a vine was before me; 10 And on the vine were three branches ; and it was as though it budded, shot forth its blossoms, and on its clusters the grapes became ripe: 11 And Pharaoh's cup was in my hand; and I took the grapes, and pressed them out into Pharaoh's cup, and I placed the cup into Pharaoh's hand.

-Sacralization of Viticulture and Office.
+Sacralization of Viticulture and Office

 The similarity in the close association between the image of a fruitful grapevine and the figure of the cupbearer, who acts as a key mediator in the process of presenting offerings to a ruler or deity.